pagekey/blog/blog/misc/linear-regression-sklearn.md

 r=\frac{1}{n-1}\sum(\frac{x_i-\bar{x}}{s_x})(\frac{y_i-\bar{y}}{s_y})
 $$

 There are three parts to this.
-In the first part, we have \(\frac{1}{n-1}\), which is a number that will get smaller as more points are added.
+In the first part, we have $\frac{1}{n-1}$, which is a number that will get smaller as more points are added.
 We are multiplying this by a sum of all points, so as more points are added, each individual point affects the outcome less.

 What about the summation?
 It looks complicated at first, but you're really just doing something for every sample, or (x, y) point, in your data set.
-Notice that the first term, \(\frac{x_i-\bar{x}}{s_x}\), is actually just the z-score for x, or the residual for x divided by the standard deviation for x.
+Notice that the first term, $\frac{x_i-\bar{x}}{s_x}$, is actually just the z-score for x, or the residual for x divided by the standard deviation for x.
 The same is the case in the next term, except it's for y.

 So this means that we multiply the z-score of each variable, x and y, together for every point, and then add all of these values together.
 This is scaled by our first term, which keeps r from getting excessively large or small.
 We know that r will always be between 1 and negative 1 thanks to that initial term.